RESTful-Drupal/restful/docs/plugin.md

 output you want to expose and tell RESTful to use it.
-This simplifies the workflow of exposing your resource a lot, since you don't even need to create a resource class, but it also offers you less features that are configured in the `publicFieldsInfo` method.
+This simplifies the workflow of exposing your resource a lot, since you don't even need to create a resource class, but it also offers you less features that are configured in the `publicFields` method.

-Use this method when you don't need any of the extra features that are added via `publicFieldsInfo` (like the discovery metadata, image styles for images, process callbacks, custom access callbacks for properties, etc.).
+Use this method when you don't need any of the extra features that are added via `publicFields` (like the discovery metadata, image styles for images, process callbacks, custom access callbacks for properties, etc.).
 This is also a good way to stub a resource really quick and then move to the more fine grained method.